General Mills - Earnings Call - Q1 2026

 Our next question comes from David Palmer from Evercore ISI.
 Please go ahead.
 Your line is open.

-Yeah.
-Thanks.
-And thanks for the great commentary and the prepared remarks.
+Thank you for the great commentary in the prepared remarks.
 It looks like you continue to expect very strong growth from innovation and contribution to growth from innovation.
-But it also looks like there's a little bit more of an elongated timetable of the price promotion investments stretching into the second half of fiscal 2026, perhaps more than you might have thought a few months ago.
-Perhaps where are the biggest changes in your reality when it comes to certain categories where the price promotions investments are sticking around a little longer?
-And perhaps what are the categories where you're perhaps seeing what you would hope to see, where you can perhaps get a little bit more balance with price versus volume?
-And I have a quick follow-up.
+It also looks like there's a little bit more of an elongated timetable of the price promotion investments stretching into the second half of fiscal 2026, perhaps more than you might have thought a few months ago.
+Where are the biggest changes in your reality when it comes to certain categories where the price promotions or investments are sticking around a little longer?
+What are the categories where you're seeing what you would hope to see, where you can get a little bit more balance with price versus volume?
+I have a quick follow-up.

-Great.
-Thanks for that.
-And then just to follow up on pet, you mentioned the 5,000 coolers going into initially a big competitor out there as well over 30,000.
+Great, thanks for that.
+Just to follow up on Pet, you mentioned the 5,000 coolers going into initially.
+A big competitor out there has well over 30,000.
 How does that work where you get past this first step?
-I mean, is this, is it in the plans that this will continue to ramp, or are you digesting this first sleeve of coolers, seeing how it goes, and we'll modulate the growth from there?
-And I'll pass it on.
+Is it in the plans that this will continue to ramp, or are you digesting this first sleeve of coolers, seeing how it goes, and we'll modulate the growth from there?
+I'll pass it on.
 Thank you.

 Operator (participant)